-Brian Dozier is 4-29 against right-handers batting .138 this spring and .179 overall.
+Brian Dozier is 4-29 against right-handed pitching while batting .138 this spring and .179 overall.
 Neither are good, and maybe he just needs more at-bats to get his timing right because his K rate is 30.8% for a player who was at 23.3% last year.
 What is troubling is how Dozier finished his 2018 season with the Dodgers batting .182.
 His spring training numbers are essentially how he finished 2018, and he blamed his results on a knee bone bruise.
 Dozier turns 32-years-old in May and is on a one-year deal with the Nationals.

 The good news is Ryan Zimmerman is once again bashing left-handed pitching at a .308 clip, but Zim is 1-14 batting .071 against right-handers this spring which is not a sample size to really feel that it is indicative of much as Zim will hit righties better with more at-bats, but will his righty/righty splits hover near Mendoza again?
 Overall he has had 27 at-bats because of the time he missed, and he says he needs 50 at-bats to be ready.
 The issue is Zim for several years has had extreme splits, and last year hit righties at .228 and lefties at .377.
 The good news is the Nationals have Matt Adams who can hit against right-handed pitchers in what should not be a straight platoon but rather manager Dave Martinez needs to play match-up baseball in his line-up construction.